Available in VPC

 CSI Node

-CSI node corresponds to each of the Kubernetes worker nodes.
-It is responsible for actions, such as volume formatting, mounting, and unmounting.
+A CSI node runs on each Kubernetes worker node and is responsible for operations such as volume formatting, mounting, and unmounting.

-To check NAS CSI node, use the command shown below to check the relevant pod in the namespace kube-system.
+To check the NAS CSI node, run the following command to view the relevant Pods in the kube-system namespace:

 $ kubectl --kubeconfig $KUBE_CONFIG get pods -n kube-system -l app=nks-nas-csi-node

-For detailed examples of how to use the NAS-CSI driver, see NAS volume CSI examples.
+For detailed examples of using the NAS CSI driver, see NAS volume CSI examples.